materials-marketplace/user-docs/docs/source/ucs/uc1.md

 ```

 This files provides the following information
-- the version number of the docker engine
+- the version number of the docker engine to allow the correct functionality of docker compose.
 - the services which in this case is only the simpartix app.
 For each service, we must specify where docker can find the corresponding docker file.
-This is done by the keyword _build_ and the file is in this folder.
+This is done by the keyword _build_ and the docker file is already in this folder.
+We also specify that we need three secrets which are provided later in the file.
+Last but not least, the ports 8000 and 5000 are exposed.
-- the secrets for the client and the flask application.
+- the location of the secrets that are required by the simpartix app application.

-When having a docker compose yaml file within our directory, the only command we have to execute is
+When having such a docker compose yaml file within our directory, the only command we have to execute is
 ```bash
 docker-compose up
 ```